tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 [445.328s][info][gc,marking] GC(120) Concurrent Cleanup for Next Mark [445.343s][info][gc,marking] GC(120) Concurrent Cleanup for Next Mark 15.138ms
 [445.343s][info][gc        ] GC(120) Concurrent Mark Cycle 3911.573ms
 ```

-This log snippet shows what you would expect: the phases are executed in the order described.
+This log snippet shows the phases as they are executed, in the order described in this post.
 There are also corresponding JFR events.

 ## Differences to original G1 ##

 The text above explains the concurrent marking cycle and how its single bitmap is used during that time after the [JDK-8210708](https://bugs.openjdk.org/browse/JDK-8210708) change in JDK 20.
 Previously, the concurrent cycle has been close to what is described in the G1 [paper](https://dl.acm.org/doi/10.1145/1029873.1029879).
-The main difference is that it maintained *two* marking bitmaps, with corresponding *two* `tams`es per region.
+The main difference is that original G1 maintained *two* marking bitmaps, with corresponding *two* `tams`es per region.
 One set of bitmap and `tams` contains the "previous" results of the marking that are used for determining liveness of objects until the "next" marking bitmap had been built completely.
 The *Remark* pause swapped these, making the "next" bitmap the "previous" bitmap, and clearing the previously "previous" bitmap for use in the next concurrent marking cycle.

 So G1 always knew which objects within the regions were live using the "previous" marking.
+There has been no need for scrubbing the regions contents or the `pb` pointers.

-The main disadvantage is that native memory usage for bitmaps is double the current mechanism: instead of 1.5% of the Java heap there has been need to keep 3% for this information.
+The main disadvantage of original G1 is that native memory usage for bitmaps is double of the current mechanism: instead of 1.5% of the Java heap there has been need to keep 3% for this information.
 On large heaps this can be a considerable relative and absolute amount of space, particularly with the actual remembered sets [now taking much less space](/2022/03/14/jdk18-g1-parallel-gc-changes.html#g1gc).

 ## Impact Discussion ##